genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/02_handle-events.md

 3. Integrate the `flyout` web component.

 This component is designed to display an additional sliding layer on the page.
 It accepts a property named `closed`.
-When this property is set to `false`, the layer becomes visible.
-Notably, the component emits a `closed` event when the close button is clicked.
+When this property is set to `false`, the layer becomes visible; when the close button is clicked, the component emits a `closed` event.

 To register the `<alpha-flyout>` component, open your **src/index.js** file and add the following code: